Sign In and Onboarding

 - join place flows that depend on your account state.

-GetPaidX also supports specialized onboarding flows for GitHub and Product Hunt.
+GetPaidX also supports specialized onboarding flows for GitHub, Product Hunt, and local businesses.

 These flows are meant to accelerate setup when you already have a public presence elsewhere.
-The setup pages help you import source information, then the app provisions the corresponding starting profile and workspace state.
+The setup pages either import source information or, in the local-business case, reuse your Google Place profile, then provision the corresponding starting profile and workspace state.

 Use these routes when you want the app to start from an existing public profile rather than a blank setup.